City Index vs Capital.com Comparison

 Who offers more research tools, City Index or Capital.com?

 In terms of research and research tools City Index gives traders the following tools: Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources), Trading Central (Recognia) and Social Trading / Copy Trading.
-In comparison Capital.com has the tools listed here: Daily Market Commentary and Stock Charts., neither have Autochartist
+In comparison Capital.com has the tools listed here: Daily Market Commentary, Stock Charts and Forex News (Top-Tier Sources)..
+Neither have Autochartist